 Large Tank Category (AGA-Team Invitational):

 8 Team entries with up to 4 team members per team will compete in the invitational chosen by the AGA Board of Directors.
-Deadline to register is July 16, or once 8 team entries are accepted.
+Deadline to register is September 13, or once 8 team entries are accepted.
 No refunds for all accepted entries.

 Each team must submit a minimum of 4 and maximum of 6 digital images of separate aquascapes done by members of the team (i.e. not 4 shots of the same tank set up the same way).